Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Introduction

-The most generic method to achieve subpixel accuracy is to construct a continuous cost volume $C(\pixel,\disparity)$ which measures, for every pixel $\pixel$ and disparity value $\disparity$, how well a patch centered at $\pixel$ on the source image, matches a patch located at $\pixel + \disparity$ on a target image.
-Two approaches are possible to build the continuous cost volume (see Fig.~\ref{fig:interp_approaches}).
+The most generic method to achieve subpixel accuracy is to construct a continuous cost volume $C(\pixel,\disparity)$ which measures, for every pixel $\pixel$ and disparity value $\disparity$, how well a patch centered at $\pixel$ on the source image matches a patch located at $\pixel + \disparity$ on the target image.
+Two approaches can be used to build the continuous cost volume (see Fig.~\ref{fig:interp_approaches}).
 The continuous cost volume can be obtained by first evaluating $C$ at discrete intervals of $\pixel$ and $\disparity$, usually at one pixel increments, and then interpolating the resulting discrete cost volume, obtaining a continuous volume from which a finer, fractional estimate of the disparity $\hat{\disparity}$ can be estimated (Fig.~\ref{fig:approaches:costInterp}).
-Alternatively, the interpolation can be performed in the image space where a continuous version of the cost volume is computed from a continuous version of the source and target images (Fig.~\ref{fig:approaches:costInterp}).
-In practice, the former, \ie cost volume interpolation, is often the preferred method since it results in closed form expressions.
+Alternatively, the interpolation can be performed in the image space where a continuous version of the cost volume is computed from a continuous version of the source and target images (Fig.~\ref{fig:approaches:imgInterp}).
+In practice, the former, \ie cost volume interpolation, is often the preferred method since it results in simple and generic closed form expressions.
 However, the latter, \ie image interpolation, has been shown to result in more accurate disparity estimates than the cost volume interpolation-based methods \cite{4409212, 6460147, 1541350, Delon2007} (see Fig.~\ref{fig:cv_interpolation_methods}).
+This is because image signals are expected to have a lower bandwidth than cost curves, therefore, they vary more slowly and are better suited for interpolation.
+This is a major reason why image interpolation is more effective than cost interpolation.
+This is explained by the Bernstein inequality in signal processing; see section I in the Supplementary Material for more details.

+Some papers have already proposed closed form solutions for image based interpolation for some specific cost functions like the Sum of Square Differences (SSD) \cite{8960959, LMedSqFlow} or the Normalized Cross Correlation (NCC) \cite{1541350, Delon2007}.
+To the best of our knowledge, no work has proposed a formula for the Sum of Absolute Differences (SAD) cost function.
+Some of these formulae do generalize to n-dimensional patch based matching \cite{8960959, LMedSqFlow}, but only for the Sum of Square Differences (SSD) cost function.
+A generic closed form solution for image-based subpixel refinement applicable to all common cost functions and applicable to higher dimensions is still missing in the literature.